 Glasgow’s Golden Generation is Glasgow’s leading charity for the elderly.
 When the charity was established in 1948 as Glasgow Old People’s Welfare Association, it was recognised that there was a need to tackle loneliness which impacted the lives of many older adults.
-Some years later, this remains central to the charity’s work.
+To the present day, this remains central to the charity’s work.

 The charity runs three Day Care Centres, which focus on reducing social isolation through communal meals and activities each day of the week.

-Our Befriending Service supports over one hundred Clubs throughout Glasgow, providing a chance for the elderly to meet up regularly with peers.
+Our Befriending Service supports over 100 clubs throughout Glasgow, providing a chance for the elderly to meet up regularly with peers.

 We also send out Befriending Volunteers who visit older adults in their homes, aiming to keep their clients more active and involved in their communities.